Mel-A-M/adb-converged-db/XML/xml.md

-## Task 4: Insert XML record.
+## STEP 5: Insert XML record.

-Let's take a count of the rows we have currently and then do a insert.
+1. Let's take a count of the rows we have currently in the table in the database  and then do a insert.
 The source external table had 1 row.

 ```
 SELECT Count(*) FROM  xpurchase p;
 ```
-Use your  following sql to add a new row to the table.
+2. Use the  following sql to add a new row to the table.

 ```
 Insert into xpurchase values ('<PurchaseOrder>